Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 A study done in 2015 by Cerebral Cortex showed that watching too much tv can actually alter the composition of the human brain.
 Increased TV exposure is shown to cause psychological difficulties in children.

 The beauty about reading versus watching TV is reading is the quietness of it.
-You are only using one of your 5 senses.
+You are only using one of your five senses.
 Sight.

 Take time for yourself early in the morning, or late in the evening to read something fiction or my favorite, nonfiction.
 The quiet relaxes your body from the overstimulation of the day and the story can provide inspiration, or at the very least, escape.